Cloud deployment overview

 - Admin passwords on these environments should NOT be changed.
 Environments that have admin passwords changed will be flagged by Microsoft.
 Microsoft reserves the right to, and will reset the admin password.

-- Adding new user accounts to the VMs is NOT supported.
-Microsoft reserves the right to, and will remove the newly added user accounts.
+- Adding new user accounts to any Microsoft managed VM is NOT permitted.
+Microsoft reserves the right to, and will remove the newly added user accounts without providing notice.

-The guaranteed uptime for Dynamics 365 for Finance and Operations is 99.5%.
+The guaranteed uptime for Dynamics 365 for Finance and Operations is 99.9%.
 Planned downtime occurs once a month and lasts no longer than eight hours.
 Because the work completed during the downtime doesn’t always take eight hours, we will always communicate the estimated amount of time that your environments will be down.
-Find support for Microsoft Dynamics 365 for Finance and Operations, Enterprise edition and Dynamics Lifecycle Services.
+Find support for Microsoft Dynamics 365 for Finance and Operations and Dynamics Lifecycle Services.

 Disaster recovery features